 Panchamirtham is a sacred fruit salad that we offer to God and is also used for abishegam (bathing deities) in temples.
 The renowned Palani panchamirtham made using bananas that are exclusively grown near Palani hills is offered to Lord Muruga in Palani temple.
-You can check this video to see how panchamirtham abishegam is performed to the deity: https://www.youtube.com/watch?v=a0bONKBgUm0
+You can check this video to see how panchamirtham abishegam is performed to the deity.

 In Hindu marriages it is customary that the parents of bride & groom exchange fruits during engagement as a token of acceptance.
-Later they exchange sweets, clothes, jewels (specially rings), etc. So during every marriage in our family, we used to have loads of fruits that we distribute to relatives, neighbors and we also feed them to cows or elephants in temples.
+Later they exchange sweets, clothes, jewels (especially rings), etc. So during every marriage in our family, we used to have loads of fruits that we distribute to relatives, neighbors and we also feed them to cows or elephants in temples.
 Finally my aunt (mother’s youngest sister) used to prepare an extremely delicious panchamirtham with left-over fruits.

-My mother also prepares panchamirtham using wood apples (vilampazham) during Vinayaka Chathurthi.
-Panchamirtham is a traditional fruit salad that helps to meet our daily requirement of vitamins & minerals.
-Nowadays nutritionists are recommending to take salads with seasonal fruits.
-Here you can check the traditional recipe for a salad using native fruits :
+My mother also prepares panchamirtham for Vinayaka Chathurthi using wood apples (vilampazham).
+Nowadays nutritionists are recommending to take salads with seasonal fruits, and panchamirtham is a traditional fruit salad using native fruits that helps to meet our daily requirement of vitamins & minerals.
+Now the recipe for traditional fruit salad :

 - Red banana (sevvazhai pazham) – 1 No.